$0.27 Earnings Per Share Expected for The Simply Good Foods Company (NASDAQ:SMPL) This Quarter

-Equities research analysts expect The Simply Good Foods Company (NASDAQ:SMPL) to announce earnings per share of $0.27 for the current quarter, according to Zacks.
+Analysts expect that The Simply Good Foods Company (NASDAQ:SMPL) will report earnings per share of $0.27 for the current quarter, according to Zacks.
 Five analysts have made estimates for The Simply Good Foods’ earnings, with the highest EPS estimate coming in at $0.28 and the lowest estimate coming in at $0.25.
-The Simply Good Foods reported earnings per share of $0.20 during the same quarter last year, which would suggest a positive year over year growth rate of 35%.
-The firm is expected to announce its next quarterly earnings report on Monday, October 25th.
+The Simply Good Foods posted earnings per share of $0.20 in the same quarter last year, which would indicate a positive year-over-year growth rate of 35%.
+The business is scheduled to announce its next earnings results on Monday, October 25th.

 On average, analysts expect that The Simply Good Foods will report full-year earnings of $1.24 per share for the current year, with EPS estimates ranging from $1.22 to $1.25.
-For the next year, analysts expect that the firm will post earnings of $1.38 per share, with EPS estimates ranging from $1.22 to $1.50.
-Zacks’ earnings per share calculations are an average based on a survey of sell-side research analysts that that provide coverage for The Simply Good Foods.
+For the next financial year, analysts expect that the firm will post earnings of $1.38 per share, with EPS estimates ranging from $1.22 to $1.50.
+Zacks Investment Research’s earnings per share averages are an average based on a survey of sell-side research firms that follow The Simply Good Foods.

 The Simply Good Foods Co engages in the development, marketing, and sale of nutritional food and snacking products.
 Its products include nutrition bars, ready-to-drink shakes, snacks, confectionery, and frozen meals under the Atkins, SimplyProtein, Atkins Harvest Trail, and Atkins Endulge brands.
 The company was founded on March 30, 2017 and is headquartered in Denver, CO.